vyahello/todo-task-manager/README.md

 # Run static code analysis
 In general static code analysis consists of following tools: `black`, `flake8`, `pylint`, `mypy`, `pydocstyle` and `unittests` accordingly.
-To be able to start static code analysis please run following script from the root directory of the project:
+To be able to start static code analysis _locally_ please run following script from the root directory of the project:
 ```bash
 ./run-code-analysis.sh
 ```
+Anyway, this script is triggered via `Travis CI` .

 # Contributing